pmem/ndctl/libcxl/libcxl.md

 The *decode_commit* and *decode_reset* attributes reserve and free DPA space on a given memdev by allocating an endpoint decoder, and programming it based on the region’s interleave geometry.

+Once a region is active it is attached to either the NVDIMM subsystem where its properties can be interrogated by ndctl, or the DAX subsystem where its properties can be interrogated by daxctl.
+The helper cxl_region_get_daxctl_region() returns an *struct daxctl_region \** that can be used with other libdaxctl APIs.

 # COPYRIGHT